openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 If the response does not contain a parameter, the Wallet is not required by this specification to perform any further steps.

-Note: In the Response Mode `direct_post` or `direct_post.jwt`, the Wallet can change the UI based on the Verifier's response to submission of the Authorization Response.
+Note: In the Response Mode `direct_post` or `direct_post.jwt`, the Wallet can change the UI based on the verifier's callback to the wallet following the submission of the Authorization Response.

 ## Signed and Encrypted Responses {#jarm}